 In Small Change: Money Mishaps and How to Avoid Them, economist and author Dan Ariely and financial writer and comedian Jeff Kreisler share the secrets of what makes us part with our hard-earned cash.
-If you’re looking for easy ways to save money, here are a few ideas inspired by the book on how to make more of your spare change in 2018.
+If you’re looking for easy ways to save money, here are a few ideas inspired by the book.

 Every penny helps

 It might not look like much in your pocket or at the bottom of your bag, but saving your small change quickly adds up.
 Whether it’s by using an old-fashioned piggy bank, or the ‘save the change’ function that many bank accounts offer, accumulating your extra cash will quickly see the pennies turn into pounds.

 If you know there’s a branded product you’re going to buy, don’t run to the shops and pick it up right away.
 Shop around on the internet for vouchers, or keep an eye on key discount days (many offer price-matching or store-wide discounts more often than you’d expect).
 If you’re a regular patron of a particular shop, signing up to their email newsletter will often unlock exclusive discounts and give you a heads-up of sales.

 Keep your receipts

 We’re all guilty of it: you buy something on a whim on a shopping trip, change your mind, but then never take it back.
 To plug up these leaks in your disposable income, keep hold of your receipt as soon as you buy it and keep it somewhere safe.
 Making a note of the final day you can return the item – and making sure you actually return it – will put a stop to a wardrobe full of clothes that never see the light of day, and your wallet will thank you too.

 Bring a packed lunch